FRC5411/robot-offseason-synth/README.md

 # Base Template for All Prosper Engineering FRC Projects
-This is the base template all teams should be using for their robot
+This is the base template all prosper engineering teams should be using for their robot